 Open enrollment season is here, which means many organizations and their employees are selecting health insurance plans – and dealing with rising premium costs.

-While a traditional plan is the most common for employers to offer, it's certainly not the only option.
+While a traditional insurance plan is the most common for employers to offer, it's certainly not the only option.
 One potentially more affordable alternative for small businesses is peer-to-peer (P2P) insurance.
-Here's what you need to know about it, and how to decide if it's right for your business.
+Here's what you need to know about it and how to decide if it's right for your business.

 What is peer-to-peer insurance?